All "static" spherically symmetric perfect fluid solutions of Einstein's equations with constant equation of state parameter and finite-polynomial "mass function": Introduction and Motivation

 The solutions can be interpreted as static only for positive $A(r)$ and $B(r)$, however.
 In general, the ansatz (\ref{ansatz}) admits four classes of solutions, called NS (the standard case), TD, ND (corresponding to Kantowski-Sachs~\cite[Sect.15.6.5]{exsols}, \cite{ks} case) and TS in~\cite{revisited}.
 The ND and TD solutions are not static, hence the quotes on ``static" in the title and abstract.
 For each class, one gets a different OV-like equation.

 The OV equation is valid in case NS.
 For equation of state (\ref{eos}), it becomes

-where $F(r)$ is written as $F$ for brevity, and we put no constraint on $w$ other than that it is a constant.
-This is a nonlinear equation whose general solution is difficult to find.
-One can attempt a series solution
+where we put no constraint on $w$ other than that it is a constant.
+This is a nonlinear equation whose general solution is difficult to find, unless $w=-1$ or $w=0$, so that one half or the other of (\ref{MFeq-NS}) vanishes.
+For other $w$, one can attempt a series solution

 but the recursion expression one gets for $a_{n}$ involves all of $a_{0} \dots a_{n-1}$ and it seems not possible to even show that (\ref{series}) converges, let alone find a closed expression for $a_{n}$.